01mf02/jq-lang-spec/icfp-intro.md

-The jq language is a dynamically typed, lazily evaluated functional programming language with second-class higher-order functions @jq-description.
+The jq language is a dynamically typed, lazily evaluated functional programming language with second-class higher-order functions [@jq-description].
-The semantics of the jq language are only informally specified, for example in the jq manual @jq-manual.
+The semantics of the jq language are only informally specified, for example in the jq manual [@jq-manual].
 This leaves a lot of space for interpretation and makes it difficult to find out whether certain behaviour of a jq implementation is accidental or intended.